 As pipe smoking was common among older men in my childhood, pipes were readily available in the shops.
 As well as the expensive wooden ones, there were the cheaper clay ones.
 I remember being given a clay pipe and a bowl of soapy water and taken upstairs to blow bubbles out of the window.

-It was a disappointing and frustrating experience because soapy water does not hold large bubbles the way that detergent does - and detergents were some years away.
+It was a disappointing and frustrating experience because soapy water does not hold large bubbles the way that detergent does - and detergents were some years into the future.
 So all I really got were soapy droplets.
 I suppose some people must have made it work, or the activity would not have been suggested.

 My uncle made my dolls house originally for my eldest cousin.
 It was a superb piece of craftsmanship, and I have never since seen anything like it.
 It was a bungalow, with a roof that lifted off.
 Not only was it fully decorated, it was also fully furnished with furniture that properly fitted the sizes of the rooms.
 I understand that he made it from a kit, but nevertheless it must have taken him months.
 I wish I had a picture of it.
 All the other dolls houses I have seen have at least two floors and are front opening.

 Needless to say, my dolls house was claimed in due course by a younger cousin.
 I was heartbroken to see it go.